AEW Revolution 2025: Review and Reactions

 AEW has talent, but the direction is missing.
 If Khan doesn’t fix that soon, AEW risks losing what made it unique in the first place.

-The issue with AEW's women's division
+The issue with the AEW Championship

 Recommended article